Explore the wilderness with other girls, learning to rock climb and canoe in the “American Alps” with Outward Bound.

-During your expedition you will learn the basics of climbing technique, belaying, rappelling, and knots.
+During your expedition they will learn the basics of climbing technique, belaying, rappelling and knots.
 Rock climbing is physically, mentally, and sometimes emotionally demanding.
 For many students, rock climbing is the high point of the course.
 For others, it’s a major mental challenge to face.
 Courses generally include 1-2 days of rock climbing, depending upon individual course itineraries and student groups.

 Service to others and to our environment is a core value of Outward Bound and is integrated into each course.
 Groups follow Leave No Trace® ethics as they engage in acts of service while leading and supporting fellow participants.
 Students see the impact of their actions firsthand, and may develop a desire to continue service in their home communities.